TrellixVulnTeam/swahilipython_SCMU/Doc/reference/simple_stmts.rst

    return_stmt: "return" [`expression_list`]

-:keyword:`return` may only occur syntactically nested in a function definition, not within a nested class definition.
+:keyword:`return` may only occur syntactically nested in a function definition, not within a nested kundi definition.

 If an expression list is present, it is evaluated, else ``None`` is substituted.